OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 Python’s ssl

-module also allows you to create SSL/TLS contexts and specify trusted CA certificates.
+module lets you create SSL/TLS contexts and specify trusted CA certificates.

 import ssl